 Well, you get the point.
-I’d been given beets to eat.
+I’d been given some of these delicious red orbs to eat.
 So if you choose to feed your little child beets, just remember the next day, the child is not bleeding to death.
 The doctor assured my mother of that.
 She felt rather foolish…

 OK, but what produces the red color in beets that is so persistent?

 Although in food items, color may not always be attributable to a single compound, sometimes one compound does predominate.
 If one eats a fairly decent-sized portion of beets, the single compound credited with imparting a blood-like color to urine or feces is betanin.

 The red color in beets is considered quite safe for human consumption (see the reference, below).
 So the doctor was quite correct in telling my mom that there was nothing to worry about.

 Note: You might also enjoy Cochineal Red Dye from Bugs

 ← Back to Food and Health

 One thought on “Beets for Baby?
 If So, You Might Want to Read This”